CAM603/Python-JavaScript-CS-Masterclass/SinglyLL/README.md

 #### Pseudo Code

+-   set current variable to the head
--   swap the head and the tail
+-   set head to the tail
+-   set tail to the head
--   create a variable named next and prev
+-   create a variable named prev set to None or null
--   create a variable named node and initialize it to the head property
+-   create a variable named next
--   loop through the list
+-   loop through the list while current
--   set next to be the next property on whatever node it is on
+-   set next to be the next property on the current node
 -   set the next property on the node to be whatever prev is
--   set prev to be the value of the node variable
+-   set prev to be the current node
--   set the node variable to be the value of the next variable
+-   set current to next
+-   return the list

 ## Big O